Abdelrahman-Sherif-Fayez/Nasa_Mars_Rover_Project/README.md

 # overview Project
-This project is modeled after the NASA Sample Return Robot Challenge and we can get experience with the three essential elements of robotics, which are perception, decision making and actuation.
+This project is teamwork.it is modeled after the NASA Sample Return Robot Challenge and we can get experience with the three essential elements of robotics, which are perception, decision making and actuation.
 We will carry out this project in a simulator environment built with the Unity game engine. for more details and information look at pdfs folder (this folder contains project description and delivered pdf)

 ![rover_image](https://user-images.githubusercontent.com/92469329/206799438-fbabbb93-415d-46ab-8715-c638a9858daa.jpg)

-## 1.Traning Mode
+# 1.Traning Mode
 We can test the simulator using "Traning Mode" by using Keyboard and Mouse

-## 2.Autonomous mode
+# 2.Autonomous mode
 To navigate autonomously we have to call drive_rover.py.
 We have to complete perception.py and decision.py.

-## 3.Data Analysis
+# 3.Data Analysis
 Included in Jupyter Notebook to perform various steps of the project

-## Pipeline of Preception Step:
+# Pipeline of Preception Step:

 1-      size of input image(image came from camera) is 160*320 pxiels
         160 pixels vertically